railwayapp/docs/src/pages/reference/plans.md

 ## Team Plan Offering

 Team plan projects are designed to provide the most resources for all your scaled needs.
-Team project usage is charged in addition to the number of seats the team pays for.
+The team plan has project usage charged in addition to the number of seats that the team pays for.

 Unlike the starter and developer projects, team members within a team can access all team projects.